Would you betray your pacifist principles and record a promotional video for land mines?

 Lie: “Maria was born and raised in Germany and speaks ‘Hochdeutsch’ or Standard German.”

-Truth: Maria moved to the U.S. when she was seventeen and thirty years later, she stills lives in Dallas.
+Truth: Maria moved to the U.S. when she was seventeen.
+Thirty years later she stills lives in Dallas.
 Ever heard a German with a Texas twang?
+She’s counting on the fact that her American clients won’t have a clue her German pronunciation is off.

 Lie: “Jennifer was a delight to work with.
 Our company would not hesitate to hire her again.”

-Truth: Jennifer never worked for “that company” and she is the author of this endorsement.
+Truth: Jennifer never worked for that company, and she penned this endorsement herself.

 9. Head shots